top of page

 & FAQs

 During your stay with the San Bushmen in the Kalahari, you can expect an incredible and immersive experience that will leave a lasting impact.
-The expedition is set to take place in October 2024 and will last for two and a half weeks, with a significant portion of the time spent in the Nyae Nyae Conservancy of Northeast Namibia, deep in the remotest part of the Kalahari.
+The expedition is set to take place in March 2027 and will last for two and a half weeks, with a significant portion of the time spent in the Nyae Nyae Conservancy of Northeast Namibia, deep in the remotest part of the Kalahari.

 Below you will find information on costs, dates, a sample itinerary and FAQ's but please get in contact if you have further questions.